 Karstark: I think you lost this war the day you married 'er.
 (Nods at Talisa)

 - Colonel Badass: Along with Roose Bolton, he's one of Robb's principal subordinates.
+He may have reached his elderly years, but it hasn't stopped him from being a badass having earnt his reputation during Robert's Rebellion.

 - Commander Contrarian: To Robb and Catelyn, though his points are usually good.